DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 }
 ```

-Currently we don't have any animations so it won't look like the object has crouched but it has.
+Currently, we don't have any animations so it won't look like the object has crouched but it has.
 You can see this currently in two ways :

 * If you have a gap taller than your bottom collider but shorter than your top and bottom collider together you should only be able to go under once you've crouched.
 * If you have the inspector focused on the player while playing the game you can see that the top collider being disabled when you press the crouch button.

-Of course you will notice that the player slows down when crouching based on the `crouchSpeed` variable as well.\
+Of course, you will notice that the player slows down when crouching based on the `crouchSpeed` variable as well.\
 This is all well and good but at some point we need to stop crouching.
 We do this by simply calling the `UnCrouch` function.

 ```csharp